pipemachine/getWaterConditions/README.md

 ## Requirments
 * jQuery is the only software dependency for this plugin.
 * This plugin is heavily reliant on the [USGS REST Service](https://waterservices.usgs.gov/rest/IV-Service.html#Testing).
-It is import that the API endpoints are active and that they continue to support CORS (Cross-Origin Resource Sharing)
+It is import that the API endpoints are active and that they continue to support CORS (Cross-Origin Resource Sharing).
+If the API endpoints ever seem to stop responding, contact the USGS team using the contact form on their page.

 ## Contents
 * getWaterConditions.js is the actual jQuery plugin itself.
 It contains the minimal description and comments for use.